 Restaurant staff training programs costs

-Another challenge is the time and cost involved in implementing training programs.
 Restaurant owners and managers may worry that taking staff away from their regular duties for training will negatively impact the business.
-Additionally, training programs can be expensive, especially if they require outside trainers or specialised equipment.
-To address these concerns, it is important to plan ahead and budget for training expenses.
-Consider offering training during slow periods to minimise the impact on daily operations.
+Plus, training programs can be expensive, especially if they require outside trainers or specialised equipment.

 Resistance to change

-Finally, some staff may push back against training because they feel that they are not being trusted to do their jobs without additional instruction.
-To address this, it is important to emphasise that training is not a punishment, but rather an investment in their skills and the success of the business.
+To address this concern, emphasise that training isn’t a punishment, but rather an investment in their skills and the success of the business.
 Consider offering incentives such as bonuses or promotions for staff who complete the training, to show that their efforts are valued and appreciated.

 How to monitor and evaluate the impact of staff training in restaurant workforce management